P站视频

 Getting emotional support

-Some amount of feeling depressed, anxious, or worried is normal when cancer is a part of your life.
+Feeling depressed, anxious, or worried is normal when cancer is a part of your life.
 Some people are affected more than others.
-But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
+But everyone can benefit from help and support from friends and family, religious groups, support groups, professional counselors, or others.
 Learn more in Life After Cancer.

 Kushi LH, Doyle C, McCullough M, Rock CL, Demark-Wahnefried W, Bandera EV, Gapstur S, Patel AV, Andrews K, Gansler T; P站视频 2010 Nutrition and Physical Activity Guidelines Advisory Committee.
 P站视频 Guidelines on nutrition and physical activity for cancer prevention: Reducing the risk of cancer with healthy food choices and physical activity.
 CA Cancer J Clin.
 2012 Jan-Feb;62(1):30-67.